shafliyaa/MonkeyPouch/README.md

 ## 🌟 The Challenge: Case Study 2
-Millions of individuals in Southeast Asia remain "invisible" to traditional banks due to a lack of formal credit history.
-This makes them highly vulnerable to digital scams.
-MonkeyPouch provides a safe entry point into the digital economy by replacing rigid paperwork with Real-Time Behavioral AI.
+Millions of individuals in Southeast Asia are "digitally invisible," lacking formal credit histories and bank accounts.
+This makes them highly vulnerable to phishing and scams, as traditional banking apps are often too intimidating.
+Without a "safety net," many are afraid to move from cash to digital.

 ## 🛡️ Core Feature: KiKi Shield
 Unlike traditional wallet that only verify the user PIN number, Kiki analyzes the behaviour behind the transactions.